 I hope to start on Volume 3: Matra MS 10 and MS11 (1968) in January 2016 and thereafter God-willing, those that will follow are Volumes 5, 6 and 7 which will cover the Brabham BT44/44B which raced in 1974/75, the Gold Leaf sponsored Lotus 49 of 1968 and the 1973 Tyrrell 006 respectively.
 Matra MS10 and 11 is in ‘slow’ progress (30% complete), casualty of otherwise severe competition from other demands (March 2017).

 The photobooks produced via Track Limits especially (and in the past by Photobox) far exceed any images presented here which are merely photographs from a photobook or screenshots from a Mac monitor.
-I have produced these photobooks in order to ensure my experience working with these cars and on the models themselves, is preserved in hard copy, before it becomes too difficult to access original data or my memory fades.
-My original intention was to produce a copy of each for my own library, and share this work with you too.
+I have produced these photobooks in order to ensure my experience working with these cars and on the models themselves, is preserved in hard copy, before it becomes too difficult to access original data or my memory of the details fades.
+My original intention was to produce a copy of each for my own library, and by making them available through Photobox, share this work with you too.

 Introduction: during the latter half of 2013, I produced a 70 page photobook summarising my work making models since the early 1990’s.
 This book is called ‘MRO F1 Engineering – The First Twenty Years’.
-Although still available from Photobox, in due course a new presentation will only be available from Track Limits.
+Although still available from Photobox, at some point in the future, a new presentation will only be available from Track Limits.